A positive characterization of rational maps: Extremal length on thickened surfaces

-where $t$ is the inclusion of the subgraph, $\psi \in [\phi]$ and $\psi \circ t$ is a train-track map. (``Tight'' means that the energies are multiplicative, which in this case means that $\EL[\psi \circ t] = \EL[t] \Emb[\psi]$, and furthermore all three maps $t$, $\psi$, and $\psi \circ t$ are minimizers in their homotopy classes.) $T$ inherits a ribbon structure from~$G_1$.
+where $t$ is the inclusion of a subgraph, $\psi \in [\phi]$ and $\psi \circ t$ is a train-track map. (``Tight'' means that the energies are multiplicative, which in this case means that $\EL[\psi \circ t] = \EL[t] \Emb[\psi]$, and furthermore all three maps $t$, $\psi$, and $\psi \circ t$ are minimizers in their homotopy classes.) $T$ inherits a ribbon structure as a subgraph of~$G_1$.
 By Lemma~\ref{lem:approx-simple}, we can find a sequence of simple multi-curves $(c_i,C_i)$ on~$T$ so that

 approaches a tight sequence, in the sense that $t \circ c_i$ and $\psi \circ t \circ c_i$ are both reduced and